Laborer's Love: The creativity standard of early Chinese films

-Reception
+Release and reception

+Laborer's Love premiered at as part of a double feature with The King of Comedy Visits Shanghai at the Olympic Theatre on 5 October 1922.
+Initially scheduled for a two-day run, with three showings per day, the screening was extended to four days, suggesting some popularity with audiences.

 Laborer's Love was hailed for its breakthrough from the theatrical model of filmmaking, particularly in terms of cinematography, as the film uses techniques like panoramic photography, close-up, cross-cutting, superimposition, downscale photography and subjective shots.
 This film, along with quite a number of other Mingxing films, have been treated as "classics" and analyzed textually and artistically.
 However, as the film was considered as unsuccessful and unprofitable during its theatrical run, some criticized the film to be "full of poor taste," and "made from the purpose of appealing to the petty bourgeois."
 However, it was also pointed out that the degree of attention paid to the fact of the film's preservation has caused most scholarship to ignore what the film was intended to be: a comedy.
 In fact, the film director, Zhang Shichuan later had similar argument over the choice of film theme with the writer, Zheng Zhengqiu.
 Zheng suggested on his artistic idea to "improve and educate society," while Zhang replied that "[w]hat matters are audiences' interests and to win their laugh" and that "there is no place for doctrine yet."

 The film was included in the list of China's 100 Film Classics of the Century made by China's Film Critics Society in 2005.